ianfoose/wicker/README.md

 Use custom commands to perform actions.

-Commands are executing similarly to express routing
+Commands are executed similarly to express routing

 Arguments passed to the route callback are ```message```, ```type``` and ```connection```